tianzhaotju/CODA/README.md

 ### Docker
 Our experiments were conducted under Ubuntu 20.04.
 We have made a ready-to-use docker image for this experiment.
+And you can find the fine-tuned models and datasets.

 ```shell
 docker pull anonymous4open/coda:v1.4